 the two, nearly overlying curves-one for rising, one for falling-seen in the figure.)
-This relation shows a monotonic increase in firing rate with increase in potential \bar{V}S , with the onset of firing occurring well below the threshold to firing (the long-dashed vertical line) set at the level of the intracellular potential v in the I&F dynamics.
+This relation shows a monotonic increase in firing rate with increase in potential \bar{V}S , with the onset of firing occurring well below the threshold to firing (i.e. at V>1) of the intracellular potential v in the I&F dynamics.
 This spanning of the firing threshold illustrates how fluctuations in the synaptic inputs contribute to creating a network response, even when the mean potential lies below threshold.